eldre/PhD_Thesis/Versions/1.0/4_chapitre2.md

 Such indicators have been applied in a number of North American ecosystems, including Chesapeake Bay, Willapa Bay and the Southern California coast (USA), but efficiency to detect perturbation has been mixed [@Word1978; @Maurer1999; @Ferraro2004; @Borja2008b; @Pelletier2018].
 Less commonly, studies on the Pacific and Atlantic coasts of Canada have also evaluated the utility of existing indicators, although these studies have most often found poor performance [@Sutherland2007; @Burd2008; @Callier2008; @Robert2013].
 There is thus a need to test and validate indicators for Canadian ecosystems, in particular by comparing outcomes and efficiency of existing methods.

 To this end, we evaluated various indicators of ecological status in a coastal industrial harbour area, in the region of Sept-Îles (Québec, Canada).
-Located in the Gulf of St. Lawrence, one of the management areas designated by Fisheries and Oceans Canada and a major strategic region for Québec [@DFO2009; @Daigle2017; @Schloss2017; @Ferrario2020], Sept-Îles is the fourth largest Canadian port in 2019 in terms of total exchanged goods and the second largest in Québec [@StatisticsCanada2011; @Binkley2020].
+Located in the Gulf of St. Lawrence, one of the management areas designated by Fisheries and Oceans Canada and a major strategic region for Québec [@DFO2009; @Daigle2017; @Schloss2017; @FerrarioInPrep], Sept-Îles is the fourth largest Canadian port in 2019 in terms of total exchanged goods and the second largest in Québec [@StatisticsCanada2011; @Binkley2020].
 Industrial activities at Sept-Îles are largely focused on international shipping of iron ore mined in northern Québec and Labrador and the production of aluminium and various fisheries operate in the bay [@DFO2019].
 All these activities may impact local benthic ecosystems, making this area a perfect case study.

 The objectives of this study are to (i) compare outcomes of various benthic environmental indicators and (ii) understand how these indicators relate to habitat parameters for validation and to select appropriate applications.